mehiskork/gym-app-mvp/apps/backend/README.md

 `/claim/confirm` requires a verified Firebase account JWT.
 The backend derives the target account owner from `AccountPrincipal.externalAccountId` (`issuer|subject`) and does not accept client-sent account/user ids.

 `/claim/start` remains device/guest-authenticated.
 The mobile app now orchestrates guest-to-Google migration by draining guest sync, starting a claim with the device token, completing Google Sign-In, confirming the claim with the Firebase ID token, and only then storing the account session.

+Guest claim migration is additive: existing account rows win on conflict.
+The client preflights by requiring all local guest outbox rows to be acked before claim starts, then resets the sync cursor before the first account sync after a successful claim.

+Signed-out guest data belongs to the device.
+When the user signs in with Google from guest mode, that local guest data is intentionally merged into whichever Google account the user chooses.
+A direct signed-in Account A -> Account B switch on one local install is still destructive/reset-based and there is no multi-account local storage.

+## Account deletion

+`DELETE /me` is account-JWT-only.
+The backend derives the active account owner from the authenticated Firebase principal and never trusts client-sent owner/user ids.

+Account deletion and recreation with the same Google account is supported through account identity incarnations.
+Old deleted account rows must not restore into the recreated account, and stale old account tokens/sessions are blocked by the auth-time cutoff/active-owner checks instead of writing into the recreated owner.

 ## JWT config for account endpoints